 Plant the stem cuttings in containers or pots filled with the appropriate growing medium, usually free-draining compost, so the cuttings can develop roots.

-After planting the cutting should be kept moist, often with the help of a propagator or by covering the containers with a clear plastic film or bags.
+After planting the cutting should be kept moist, often with the help of a propagator or by covering the containers with a transparent plastic film or bags.

 Usually, the stem cuttings root faster if the lower end is dipped in a hormone rooting liquid or powder.